superfluid-finance/protocol-monorepo/packages/hot-fuzz/README.md

 The tool is still in early development, many breaking changes may still come.

-All contributions are welcome through issue report or pull requests.
+All contributions are welcome through new issue reports or pull requests.

 Let's make smart contracts development safer by testing more.